 Ossining is a medium-sized village located in the state of New York.
 With a population of 26,895 people and eight associated neighborhoods, Ossining is the 58th largest community in New York.
-Ossining has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Ossining has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Housing costs in Ossining are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.